The Bankrate promise

 By contrast, with a 0 percent balance transfer card, you could make 21 equal payments of about $275 to knock out that $5,525 without paying any interest (factoring in the typical balance transfer fee of 3 to 5 percent, which represents $166 to $276 on a $5,525 balance).
 Still, that’s well worth it as long as you can pay off your debt within the allotted time.
 Here are my favorite balance transfer cards:

-- Wells Fargo Reflect℠ Card: Up to 21 months from account opening with a 0 percent interest rate on qualifying balance transfers and new purchases (as long as all payments are made on time).
-Beyond that, the variable APR is 14.49 percent to 26.49 percent.
+- Wells Fargo Reflect® Card: Up to 21 months from account opening with a 0 percent interest rate on qualifying balance transfers and new purchases (as long as all payments are made during the intro and extension periods).
+Beyond that, the variable APR is 16.74 percent to 28.74 percent.
 There’s a reduced balance transfer fee of 3 percent ($5 minimum) within the first 120 days.
 It increases to 5 percent after that.

 Some good news